rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ## Step 3 -- Filtering by Distance between Functional Groups

-In this step, we will now select only those molecules that have a sp3 sulfur atom and a keto-group within a 13-20 angstrom distance:
+In this third step, we will now select only those molecules that have a sp3 sulfur atom and a keto-group within a 13-20 angstrom distance.

 ![](images/tools-tutorial-1/pipe-step-3.jpg)

-Technically, we could have skipped the section "Filtering Step 2" and directly proceeded with the distance-based atom selection described in this section.
+<div class="alert alert-block alert-info"> &#9888; Technically, we could have skipped the section "Filtering Step 2" and directly proceeded with the distance-based atom selection described in this section.
 However, note that distance calculations are computationally more expensive than merely checking for the presence of certain atoms and functional groups.
-Thus, but separating those two tasks, we can filter out molecules that don't contain a keto and a sp3 sulfur atoms first.
+Thus, but separating those two tasks, we can filter out molecules that don't contain a keto and a sp3 sulfur atoms first.</div>

-The selection string syntax is analagous to the `--selection` parameter described in the "Filtering Step 2" --  please re-visit this section if you need a refresher.
+The selection string syntax is analogous to the `--selection` parameter described in the "Filtering Step 2" --  please revisit this section if you need a refresher.
 However, it shall be noted that the distance selection only works for a pair of atoms.
 For example, the following string

 "((atom_type == 'S.3') | (atom_type == 'S.o2')) --> (atom_type == 'O.2')"

-checks the distance between an atom A, which is either an S.3 or an S.o2 atom, and an atom B, which is a O.2 atom.
+checks the distance between an atom A, which is either an S.3 or an S.o2 atom, and an atom B, which is an O.2 atom.
 If you want to compute the distance between multiple atoms, for example, the distance of atom A to atoms B and C, you need to repeat the distance selection multiple times.
 For example, you would perform the distance selection between A and B first, and then, in a second iteration, you would perform the distance selection on the results of the first selection, to select molecules based on the distance between atom A and C.

-Now, let us execute the first step of a filtering step in screenlamp and create an ID file of molecules that have an sp3 sulfur and a O.2 atom within a 13-20 angstrom distance.
+Now, let us execute the first step of a filtering step in screenlamp and create an ID file of molecules that have an sp3 sulfur and an O.2 atom within a 13-20 angstrom distance.

 ```python